 - Licensed clinical social workers (LCSWs) are trained social workers with graduate degrees who focus primarily on providing talk therapy.
 Like psychologists, LCSWs cannot prescribe medication to patients.

 - Licensed marriage and family therapist (LMFTs) these highly skilled professionals work with a variety of issues and disorders.
-What separates them from others in their field is that they focus, by the nature of their work, on these issues within the setting of marriage and family relationships.
-If you are not experiencing these issues as a product of your marriage or a family relationship then you aren’t likely to work with someone like this.
+What separates them from others in their field is that they focus, by the nature of their work, on these issues within the setting of marriage and family relationships—which can be especially relevant for people struggling with Relationship OCD (ROCD).
+Keep in mind, however, that LCSWs are similarly qualified to work with people in other areas of life, as long as they have specialized training.

 - Licensed Professional Counselor (LPCs): Most often an LPC has a masters in counseling and work with a variety of different people who suffer from disorders and mental health issues.